CEOs of Canada’s biggest banks get major pay raises amid surging profits

 Compensation highlights

-A good year for Canada's big banks turned out to be a very good year for bank executives' pay packages.
+A good year for Canada's big banks turned out to be a very good year for A good year for Canada's big banks turned out to be a very good year for bank executives' pay packages.
 Here are a few highlights:

 Best-paid bank CEO, total compensation: